Diane Baker

 Diane Baker’s distinguished career as an actress and producer of film and television spans over 50 years.
 First cast in director George Stevens Sr.’s film The Diary of Anne Frank (1959), her career quickly took off at 20th Century-Fox where her credits include Journey to the Center of the Earth (1959), The Best of Everything (1959), Tess of the Storm Country (1960), Nine Hours to Rama (1963) and Stolen Hours (1963).
 Baker has worked across all the major studios and with Hollywood’s biggest names, starring in The Prize (1963) with Paul Newman, Strait-Jacket (1964) with Joan Crawford, Marnie (1964) for Alfred Hitchcock with Sean Connery, Mirage (1965) with Gregory Peck, Krakatoa East of Java (1968) with Maximillian Schell, and The Horse in the Gray Flannel Suit (1968) with Dean Jones.

-In the early 1970s, Ms. Baker decided to produce a documentary, Ashiana, about the end of feudalism and the beginning of democracy in India and Pakistan.
-Baker continued producing award-winning documentaries (HBO, PBS, KTLA) and TV films including ABC’s Portrait of Grandpa Doc (1977), starring Melvyn Douglas, Barbara Rush, and Anne Seymour, and directed by Randal Kleiser; “One of a Kind,” an ABC Afterschool Special; and the CBS special Malcolm Takes a Shot directed by Mario Van Peebles.
+In the early 1970s, Ms. Baker produced a documentary, Ashiana, about the end of feudalism and the beginning of democracy in India.
+Baker continued producing award-winning Emmy nominated documentaries (HBO, PBS, KTLA) and TV films including ABC’s Portrait of Grandpa Doc (1977), starring Melvyn Douglas, Barbara Rush, and Anne Seymour, directed by Randal Kleiser; “One of a Kind,” an ABC Afterschool Special; a CBS special Malcolm Takes a Shot directed by Mario Van Peebles.
 She then raised funds to produce a feature in London, Never Never Land, starring Petula Clark and Cathleen Nesbitt.
 Baker continued working in the UK with her six-hour miniseries A Woman of Substance (1985) starring Deborah Kerr, Liam Neeson, and Jenny Seagrove, which garnered Emmy nominations for Best Miniseries and Best Actress.
-She then returned to the screen in the 1990s with contemporary classics like THE SILENCE OF THE LAMBS (1991), The Joy Luck Club (1993), The Net (1995) starring Sandra Bullock, and The Cable Guy (1996) starring Jim Carrey.
+She then returned to the screen in the 1990s with contemporary classics like The Silence of the Lambs (1991), The Joy Luck Club (1993), The Net (1995) starring Sandra Bullock and The Cable Guy (1996) starring Jim Carrey and Murder at 1600 with Wesley Snipes, Alan Alda.
 Diane is currently co-producing a six-part series with Dennis Powers on the history of illustration for American television.
-Dennis and Diane are working on several film projects together.